National Register of Historic Places listings in Dinosaur National Monument

 This is a list of the National Register of Historic Places listings in Dinosaur National Monument.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Dinosaur National Monument, Utah and Colorado, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

 There are eight properties and districts listed on the National Register in the park, one of which is a National Historic Landmark.
-Most of the park is in Moffat County, Colorado but it extends also into Uintah County, Utah; the Quarry Visitor Center is in that portion.
+Most of the park is in Moffat County, Colorado, but it extends also into Uintah County, Utah; the Quarry Visitor Center is in that portion.